drizztguen77/PTHat/README.md

 twine upload dist/*
 ```

-To upload the project to pypiTest:
+To upload the project to pypi:
 ```
 twine upload -r pypi dist/*
 ```